cloudmesh-community/book/chapters/in/ansible.md

 ===========================

-By finishing the first two chapters, you should be able to compose Ansible projects to install, configure or do other maintenances on your software packages.
+By finishing the first two chapters, you should be able to compose Ansible projects to install, configure or do other maintenance on your software packages.
 We introduced the powerful component `Roles` in the previous chapters, and emphasized the concepts of modularize and re-usability.
 With these preparations, we are ready to start working on